Ebazhanov/linkedin-skill-assessments-quizzes/django/django-quiz.md

 ```

 #### Q5.
 How do you determine at startup time if a piece of middleware should be used?
 - [x] Raise MiddlewareNotUsed in the **init** function of your middleware.
 - [ ] Implement the not_used method in your middleware class.
 - [ ] List the middleware beneath an entry of django.middleware.IgnoredMiddleware.
 - [ ] Write code to remove the middleware from the settings in [app]/**init**.py.

 #### Q6.
-How do you turn off Django’s automatic HTML escaping for part of a web page?
+How do you turn off Django's automatic HTML escaping for part of a web page?

 - [ ] Place that section between paragraph tags containing the autoescape=off switch.
-- [ ] Wrap that section between { percentage mark autoescape off percentage mark} and {percentage mark endautoescape percentage mark} tags.
+- [x] Wrap that section between { percentage mark autoescape off percentage mark} and {percentage mark endautoescape percentage mark} tags.
 - [ ] Wrap that section between {percentage mark autoescapeoff percentage mark} and {percentage mark endautoescapeoff percentage mark} tags.
-- [x] You don't need to do anything—autoescaping is off by default.
+- [ ] You don't need to do anything—autoescaping is off by default.

 #### Q7.
 Which step would NOT help you troubleshoot the error "django-admin: command not found"?